Find Your Perfect School

 Will there be a fieldwork and internship requirement with an engineering degree?

 These degree programs can often require fieldwork and internships that give aspiring engineers actual work experience.
-These practical experiences will help engineering students network and learn what jobs they’ll fill after graduating requirements.
+These practical experiences will help engineering students network and learn what jobs they’ll fill after graduation requirements.
 Those studying in America or Europe will probably graduate with either a Bachelor of Science Engineering (B.Sc.Eng.), Bachelor of Engineering (B.Eng.), Bachelor of Applied Science (B.A.Sc.), Bachelor of Engineering Science (B.Eng.Sc.), or Bachelor of Science in Engineering (B.S.E.) degree after finishing one of these programs.

 Can I Be An Engineering Major Online?